-With thousands of eye-catching Internet images of cloud chasers blowing enormous vapour plumes, vaping is often seen as a cool activity by kids and teens.
+With thousands of eye-catching Internet images of cloud chasers blowing enormous vapour plumes, kids and teens often see vaping as a cool activity.
 Due to the addictive properties of the nicotine added to vaping e-liquid, it’s illegal to sell vaping products to under 18’s in the UK.
 Advertising is also strictly controlled.

-This all makes perfect sense, but point 3 of the PHE guidelines reminds policy makers that e-cigarettes help adult tobacco smokers to quit.
-In turn, kids are exposed to less second hand tobacco smoke.
-It also means that kids and young teens will have fewer tobacco smoking role-models.
+This makes perfect sense, but point 3 of the PHE guidelines remind policymakers that e-cigarettes help adult tobacco smokers quit.
+In turn, kids are exposed to less second-hand tobacco smoke.
+It also means that kids and teens will have fewer tobacco-smoking role models.

-Health experts at PHE recommend that employers and policy makers try to strike a balance between children’s health protection and helping adults to “stay smokefree”.
+Health experts at PHE recommend that employers and policymakers try to balance children’s health protection and helping adults “stay smoke-free”.

-Vapers can certainly help by avoiding vaping where there are children and impressionable teens.
+Vapers can help by avoiding vaping with children and impressionable teens.

 That’s the advice from PHE in guidance point No. 4.
 Official statistics from the UK Office for National Statistics (ONS) showed that Great Britain had around 2.2 million e-cigarette users early in 2016.
 Incredibly, that’s about 4% of the total population!

 In this bullet point, PHE asks employers to consider making it easier to vape at work.
-On a practical level, this could mean not forcing vaping employees to share a communal smoking space with cigarette smokers.
+Practically, this could mean not forcing vaping employees to share a communal smoking space with cigarette smokers.

-For many non-vapers the differences between smoking and vaping remain unclear.
-With the final bullet point in their vaping guidance, PHE urge employers and policy makers to comply with the tobacco related ‘smokefree’ law.
-As this law doesn’t apply to vaping, it’s very important that each organisation develops its own specific vaping policy and rules.
+For many non-vapers, the differences between smoking and vaping still need to be clarified.
+With the final bullet point in their vaping guidance, PHE urges employers and policymakers to comply with the tobacco-related ‘smoke-free’ law.
+As this law doesn’t apply to vaping, each organisation must develop its specific vaping policy and rules.

-As well as laying down and enforcing the rules, it’s also essential that the rules are clearly understood by vapers and cigarette smokers in each organisation.
+As well as laying down and enforcing the rules, it’s also essential to clearly understand the rules of vapers and cigarette smokers in each organisation.

 Vapers and smokers will all benefit from knowing exactly if, when and where they are allowed to vape or smoke around their workplace.
-A more relaxed attitude to vaping may even encourage more cigarette smokers to switch to a smokefree alternative.
+A more relaxed attitude to vaping may encourage more cigarette smokers to switch to a smoke-free alternative.

 Help, advice and information

-Learn more about vaping devices and the effects of nicotine from other blog posts in our own GoSmokeFree blog pages
+Learn more about vaping devices and the effects of nicotine from other blog posts on our GoSmokeFree blog pages.

-Public Health England have bundled their research, report and advice documents on a single web page here.
-These clear, simple guidelines should help to make it easier to draft an effective vaping policy for your own organisation.
+Public Health England has bundled their research, report and advice documents on a single web page.
+These clear, simple guidelines help to make it easier to draft an effective vaping policy for your organisation.